-- Practice, practice and more practice is the only key to success.
-A minimum of three practice essays are required to just get the feel of this section.
+- Practice, practice, and more practice is the only key to success.
+A minimum of three practice essays is required to just get the feel of this section.
 More practice would help in perfecting your writing skills and timing skills.

 DO NOT'S IN THE GRE ISSUE ESSAY:

 - Never waver from the points that you are making.
 This will give an impression that you are confused and unsure of what you are talking about.